IDAES/idaes-pse/docs/apps/matopt.rst

 Thank you for your interest in MatOpt.
 We would love to hear your feedback!
 Please report any thoughts, questions or bugs to: gounaris@cmu.edu

-If you are using MatOpt, please consider citing our paper:
+If you are using MatOpt, please consider citing:
-*PAPER*
+* Hanselman, C.L., Yin, X., Miller, D.C. and Gounaris, C.E., 2020.
+MatOpt: A Python package for nanomaterials design using discrete optimization. *In preparation*.

 Basic Usage
 -----------